AOC Funding - Winter Sports

 adidas Medal Incentive Funding

-Athletes who won medals at the 2010 Olympic Winter Games or win medals in 2010/11, 2011/12 or 2012/13 at World Championships or other major international events of a comparable standard in events on the 2014 Olympic Winter Games program (agreed in advance by the AOC as appropriate “benchmark competitions”) will be considered for AOC Funding the following year in the below amounts:
+Athletes who won medals at the 2014 Olympic Winter Games or win medals in 2014/15 or2015/16 at World Championships or other major international events of a comparable standardin events on the 2018 Olympic Winter Games program (agreed in advance by the AOC asappropriate “benchmark competitions”) will be considered for AOC Direct Funding to be knownas adidas Medal Incentive Funding for Athletes in the following years in the following amounts:

-The purpose of this funding is to help them gain selection to represent Australia at the 2014 Olympic Winter Games in Sochi and win medals.
+The purpose of this funding is to help these athletes gain selection to represent Australia at the2018 Olympic Winter Games and win medals.